 -

-Can encourage slouching without lumbar support
+Can encourage slouching without added lumbar support

 -

-Large footprint can dominate smaller rooms
+Large footprint can overpower smaller rooms

 Details